 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FD_PREDATOR_PREY is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+fd_predator_prey is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-FD1D_DISPLAY, a MATLAB program which reads a pair of files defining a 1D finite difference model, and plots the data.
+FD1D_DISPLAY, a MATLAB code which reads a pair of files defining a 1D finite difference model, and plots the data.

-FD1D_HEAT_EXPLICIT, a FORTRAN90 program which uses the finite difference method and explicit time stepping to solve the time dependent heat equation in 1D.
+FD1D_HEAT_EXPLICIT, a FORTRAN90 code which uses the finite difference method and explicit time stepping to solve the time dependent heat equation in 1D.

-FD1D_PREDATOR_PREY, a FORTRAN90 program which implements a finite difference algorithm for predator-prey system with spatial variation in 1D.
+FD1D_PREDATOR_PREY, a FORTRAN90 code which implements a finite difference algorithm for predator-prey system with spatial variation in 1D.

-FD2D_PREDATOR_PREY, a FORTRAN90 program which implements a finite difference algorithm for a predator-prey system with spatial variation in 2D.
+FD2D_PREDATOR_PREY, a FORTRAN90 code which implements a finite difference algorithm for a predator-prey system with spatial variation in 2D.

-FEM1D, a FORTRAN90 program which applies the finite element method to a 1D linear two point boundary value problem.
+FEM1D, a FORTRAN90 code which applies the finite element method to a 1D linear two point boundary value problem.